 The facelift requires a hospital stay of one to two nights.
 You should plan a two-week rest period after the procedure.

-Aftercare for a face-neck lift
+Aftercare for a face and neck lift

 The head bandage is removed on the same day as the operation.
 You can carefully wash your hair again from the second day.
-The plasters and stitches are completely removed after approximately one to two weeks.
+The plasters and stitches are completely removed after about one to two weeks.

 Unpleasant side effects such as a feeling of tension, swelling and bruising usually disappear after seven to ten days.
 After around three to four weeks, often sooner, the traces of the operation are largely healed.